Glyn Creaser: Career

 Having worked as a coach at a number of clubs, including New Bradwell St Peter, in 2010, Creaser took up the role of first team coach at Aylesbury United, and in October 2015 he was appointed as the club's manager.
 He left the club in December 2017.

+Creaser is currently on the coaching staff at Spartan South Midlands Football League club Milton Keynes Irish F.C.